peteoshea/scripts-to-rule-them-all/README.md

 [`script/update`][update] should be called ahead of any application booting to ensure that the application is up to date and can run appropriately.

-### script/test

-*TODO - Needs converting to bash when actually required.*

-[`script/test`][test] is used to run the test suite of the application.

-A good pattern to support is having an optional argument that is a file path.
-This allows you to support running single tests.

-Linting (i.e. rubocop, jshint, pmd, etc.) can also be considered a form of testing.
-These tend to run faster than tests, so put them towards the beginning of a [`script/test`][test] so it fails faster if there's a linting problem.

-[`script/test`][test] should be called from [`script/cibuild`][cibuild], so it should handle setting up the application appropriately based on the environment.
-For example, if called in a development environment, it should probably call [`script/update`][update] to always ensure that the application is up to date.
-If called from [`script/cibuild`][cibuild], it should probably reset the application to a clean state.

-### script/cibuild

-*TODO - Needs converting to bash when actually required.*

-[`script/cibuild`][cibuild] is used for your continuous integration server.
-This script is typically only called from your CI server.

-You should set up any specific things for your environment here before your tests are run.
-Your test are run simply by calling [`script/test`][test].

 ### script/console

 *TODO - Needs converting to bash when actually required.*